Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Light Modes

-Camping lanterns today have broad dimming ranges, with many being able to reduce down to single-digit lumens and then ramp up to full power, or even a turbo mode such as in the Fenix CL30R.
+Camping lanterns today have broad dimming ranges, with many able to reduce down to single-digit lumens and then ramp up to full power or even a turbo mode, such as the Fenix CL27R.

-Some, like the Solight SolarPuff Lantern, are fairly minimal, with only three different light settings: low, high, and flashing.
+Some, like the BioLite Luci Original Clear, are fairly minimal, with only three different light settings: low, high, and flashing.
 Others jam in different modes to amp up the ambiance at camp and lend some light to whatever mood you’re going for.
 The BioLite AlpenGlow 500 has four main modes (white light, warm light, color light, and multi-color light), which can be further augmented with a few shakes to add single-side lighting, flickering, and even a “fireworks” light show effect.

-Other lanterns still, like the Coast EAL22, will offer a red light option, which can be very helpful when aiming to maintain your night vision (or avoid waking your tent-mate).
-This lantern also will flash an SOS signal for emergency situations, as well as a strobe that’s meant for self-defense.
+Other lanterns, like the Coast EAL22, still offer a red light option, which can be very helpful when aiming to maintain your night vision (or avoid waking your tentmate).
+This lantern also flashes an SOS signal for emergency situations and a strobe meant for self-defense.

 Black Diamond Moji Lantern in Tent

-Ounces matter on the Alaskan tundra, and a lightweight but powerful lantern like the Black Diamond Moji is just the ticket; (photo/Nick Belcaster)
+Ounces matter on the Alaskan tundra, and a lightweight but powerful lantern is just the ticket; (photo/Nick Belcaster)

 LED vs. Incandescent

-Another benefit of LEDs is they have a high Color Rendering Index (CRI) level, a measurement of how natural colors render in certain light.
+Another benefit of LEDs is their high Color Rendering Index (CRI) level, a measurement of how natural colors render in certain light.
 Lanterns like the BioLite AlpenGlow 500 Lantern boast a CRI of 90 and produce high-quality color lighting.

 One downside, however, is that LEDs are typically not user-replaceable.
-Thankfully, the lifespan of an LED is often given in years, not months, so barring a faulty light, you should never run into the issue.
+Thankfully, an LED’s lifespan is often given in years, not months, so barring a faulty light, you should never run into the issue.

 Weight and Packed Size